PrincetonUniversity/gerryspam/NJ/README.md

 Election results for 2016 were downloaded from MEDSL by way of the Harvard Dataverse [(link)](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PSKDUJ) on April 1st, 2020.
 Only Hudson County election results were used from the MEDSL data.

+Note that our matched precincts are missing two counties: Burlington and Gloucester.
+Precinct-level election results were not available for these counties.

 ## Variables

 * `G16DPRS`: `Democratic votes President`